-Select a format: HTML, PDF, Excel, CSV, or JSON.
+- 2.Select a format: HTML, PDF, Excel, CSV, or JSON.

-Ninox will automatically create a web address in the Public URL field.
+- 3.Ninox automatically creates a web address in the Public URL field.

 - 4.Click the Globe icon to open a new website tab featuring the shared view.

-Feel free to copy & paste the URL to share with your colleagues!
+- 5.Feel free to copy & paste the URL to share with your colleagues.